-The federal government defines EJ similarly and specifies that EJ will be achieved when everyone has "the same degree of protection from environmental and health hazards, and equal access to the decision-making process to have a healthy environment in which to live, learn, and work" (USEPA, 2023).
+The U.S. EPA has defined environmental justice similarly, specifying that environmental justice will be achieved when everyone has the same degree of protection from environmental and health hazards, and equal access to the decision-making process to have a healthy environment in which to live, learn, and work (U.S. EPA, 2023).

-EJ efforts by advocates and organizers often seek both to understand and address the disproportionate burden of environmental impacts (e.g., land or water contamination) borne by certain communities and to call for equitable development and implementation of environmental laws, programs, and policies.
-For example, the 17 "Principles of Environmental Justice" drafted at the First National People of Color Environmental Leadership Summit (Summit) in 1991-widely recognized as foundational EJ principles-call for, among other things, "the right to participate as equal partners at every level of decision-making..." and "universal protection from...extraction, production and disposal of toxic/hazardous wastes and poisons...that threaten the fundamental right to clean air, land, water, and food" ("The Principles of Environmental Justice", 1991).
+Environmental justice efforts by advocates and organizers often seek both to understand and address the disproportionate burden of environmental impacts (e.g., land or water contamination) borne by certain communities and to call for equitable development and implementation of environmental laws, programs, and policies.
+For example, the 17 "Principles of Environmental Justice" drafted at the First National People of Color Environmental Leadership Summit (Summit) in 1991 - widely recognized as foundational environmental justice principles - call for, among other things, "the right to participate as equal partners at every level of decision-making..." and "universal protection from...extraction, production and disposal of toxic/hazardous wastes and poisons...that threaten the fundamental right to clean air, land, water, and food" ("The Principles of Environmental Justice", 1991).

-The Summit is recognized as a central catalyzing event in the development of a cohesive EJ grassroots movement, which emerged from the coalescence of advocacy efforts for civil rights, labor protection, anti-toxics, public health protection, and tribal sovereignty (Cole & Foster, 2001; Harrison, 2019).
-Coalition-building across these previously disparate movements brought about sustained calls for attention to equity and social justice in environmental law and regulation, resulting in the formalized recognition of EJ and the creation of the Office of Environmental Equity (later becoming the Office of Environmental Justice) at the U.S. Environmental Protection Agency (EPA) in 1992.
-Shortly thereafter, President Clinton's Executive Order 12898 (EO 12898) directed all federal agencies to integrate EJ principles into regulatory practice in 1994.
+The Summit is recognized as a central catalyzing event in the development of a cohesive environmental justice grassroots movement, which emerged from the coalescence of advocacy efforts for civil rights, labor protection, anti-toxics, public health protection, and tribal sovereignty (Cole & Foster, 2001; Harrison, 2019).
+Coalition-building across these previously disparate movements brought about sustained calls for attention to equity and social justice in environmental law and regulation, resulting in the formalized recognition of environmental justice and the creation of the Office of Environmental Equity (later becoming the Office of Environmental Justice) at the U.S. Environmental Protection Agency (U.S. EPA) in 1992.
+Shortly thereafter, President Clinton's EO 12898 directed all federal agencies to integrate environmental justice principles into regulatory practice in 1994.
 Over the past 30 years, federal and state programs have attempted to acknowledge, assess, and address environmental injustices with varying degrees of success.
-In April 2023, President Biden signed Executive Order (EO) 14096, which seeks to embed EJ in the work of federal agencies and ensure that "all people regardless of race, background, income, ability, tribal affiliation, or zip code - can benefit from the vital safeguards enshrined in our nation's foundational environmental and civil rights laws."
+In April 2023, President Biden signed EO 140963, which sought to embed environmental justice in the work of federal agencies and ensure that "all people - regardless of race, background, income, ability, tribal affiliation, or zip code - can benefit from the vital safeguards enshrined in our nation's foundational environmental and civil rights laws."
 Among various directives to federal agencies, EO 14096 established the White House Office of Environmental Justice.

-Similarly, over the last two decades, EJ has been recognized as a California statewide priority.
-Equity and EJ are stated priorities of the Newsom administration.
-Executive Order N-16-22 directed state agencies and departments to embed equity analyses in their missions, policies, and practices and established the state's first Racial Equity Commission, tasked with developing a Racial Equity Framework.
+Similarly, over the last two decades, environmental justice has been recognized as a California statewide priority.
+Equity and environmental justice are stated priorities of the Newsom administration.
+EO N-16-22 directed state agencies and departments to embed equity analyses in their missions, policies, and practices and established the state's first Racial Equity Commission, tasked with developing a Racial Equity Framework.